Llama-Logic/TS4-Modders-Reference/src/content/docs/about/github-and-writing-tutorial.md

 > Description goes here
 ```

-In the end, it should look something like this:
+In the end, your link should look similar to the example below:

 ```
 ### [Sims 4 Debugging Tips](https://imtheproblemitsjim.neocities.org/Sims%20content/Sims%204%20Modding/ModdingDebuggingTips), by Jimantha